Joecstarr/thesis/sections/preliminaries/foundations_of_tangles.md

 The non-moveable case is the more straightforward of the two boundary concepts of equality for tangles.
 In the fixed boundary world, we have four distinct basic tangles $1,\ \ \m 1,\ 0,\ \text{and } \infty$ seen in @fig-basic_tangles and @fig-basic_tangles_extra.
-With a little play, it's easy to convince yourself that these are all distinct when the boundary is fixed.
+These are all distinct when the boundary is fixed.
 In @fig-tangl_eq-fixed we find two tangles, each with two crossings but not equivalent by Reidemeister moves.